shavonneg/tp/docs/UserGuide.md

 **Q**: How do I back up and restore data?<br>
 **A**: Your data is stored in the same directory you downloaded the application in.
 In that directory, search for a directory called data.
 In that directory, it is called `bookkeeper.json`.
-You may copy the bookkeeper.json to another location to back it up, and you may copy another bookkeeper.json to restore existing data.
+You may copy bookkeeper.json to another location to back it up, and you may copy another bookkeeper.json to restore existing data.

 **Q**: Can I access the application from multiple devices at once?<br>